SuperpowersCorp/refactorio/README.md

                                available
       -h,--help                Show this help text

-## Pro-Tip

-For now the easiest way to get it working is build it with `stack build` and then:

-    alias refio="stack exec refactorio --"

-and run it from the refactorio project root to get an experience something like:

-    refio --json '& key "foo" . key "bar" . _Number *~ 15' -t ../voltron/test/fixtures

-or

-    refio --haskell _Module.biplate._ModuleName.end -t ../voltron/src

-(where the `-t`/`--target` is a file or directory to process and can be outside of the refactorio project root).

 ## Examples

 Here are a few examples to whet your appetite.
 For more see [examples](examples/).